The Invariable Plane

 | Dominated by | Jupiter (~60% of angular momentum) and Saturn (~25%) |

 Every planet’s orbit is tilted relative to the invariable plane.
-These tilts are not random - they oscillate in predictable patterns around mean values.
+The tilts oscillate in predictable patterns around mean values.

 |---|---|---|---|---|---|